Fluorescent lamp: Physical discoveries

+Fluorescence

 The fluorescence of certain rocks and other substances had been observed for hundreds of years before its nature was understood.
-By the middle of the 19th century, experimenters had observed a radiant glow emanating from partially evacuated glass vessels through which an electric current passed.
-One of the first to explain it was the Irish scientist Sir George Stokes from the University of Cambridge in 1852, who named the phenomenon "fluorescence" after fluorite, a mineral many of whose samples glow strongly because of impurities.
+One of the first to explain it was Irish scientist Sir George Stokes from the University of Cambridge in 1852, who named the phenomenon "fluorescence" after fluorite, a mineral many of whose samples glow strongly because of impurities.

+Discharge tubes

+By mid-19th century, experimenters had observed a radiant glow emanating from partially evacuated glass vessels through which an electric current passed.
 The explanation relied on the nature of electricity and light phenomena as developed by the British scientists Michael Faraday in the 1840s and James Clerk Maxwell in the 1860s.

 Little more was done with this phenomenon until 1856 when German glassblower Heinrich Geissler created a mercury vacuum pump that evacuated a glass tube to an extent not previously possible.
 Geissler invented the first gas-discharge lamp, the Geissler tube, consisting of a partially evacuated glass tube with a metal electrode at either end.
-When a high voltage was applied between the electrodes, the inside of the tube lit up with a glow discharge.
+When a high voltage was applied between the electrodes, the inside of the tube illuminated with a glow discharge.
 By putting different chemicals inside, the tubes could be made to produce a variety of colors, and elaborate Geissler tubes were sold for entertainment.
-More important, however, was its contribution to scientific research.
+More important was its contribution to scientific research.
 One of the first scientists to experiment with a Geissler tube was Julius Plücker, who systematically described in 1858 the luminescent effects that occurred in a Geissler tube.
 He also made the important observation that the glow in the tube shifted position when in proximity to an electromagnetic field.
 Alexandre Edmond Becquerel observed in 1859 that certain substances gave off light when they were placed in a Geissler tube.
 He went on to apply thin coatings of luminescent materials to the surfaces of these tubes.
-Fluorescence occurred, but the tubes were very inefficient and had a short operating life.
+Fluorescence occurred, but the tubes were inefficient and had a short operating life.

-Inquiries that began with the Geissler tube continued as even better vacuums were produced.
+Inquiries that began with the Geissler tube continued as better vacuums were produced.
 The most famous was the evacuated tube used for scientific research by William Crookes.
 That tube was evacuated by the highly effective mercury vacuum pump created by Hermann Sprengel.
 Research conducted by Crookes and others ultimately led to the discovery of the electron in 1897 by J. J. Thomson and X-rays in 1895 by Wilhelm Röntgen.
-But the Crookes tube, as it came to be known, produced little light because the vacuum in it was too good and thus lacked the trace amounts of gas that are needed for electrically stimulated luminescence.
+The Crookes tube, as it came to be known, produced little light because the vacuum in it was too great and thus lacked the trace amounts of gas that are needed for electrically stimulated luminescence.